 - monitoring and refusing further service to patrons who appear impaired even if they have had little to drink,

 - watching for patrons who are not using alcohol, but appear to be intoxicated from cannabis, and taking reasonable steps to ensure they do not leave the premises and operate a motor vehicle, and

 - having protocols, policies and training in place to deal with impaired patrons.

-BC’s mandatory certification for liquor licensees, Serving It Right, will be updated to train licensees and staff on the safe service of alcohol in relation to legalized recreational cannabis.
-While Serving It Right already speaks to drug consumption, legalization will require licensees to pay more attention on the co-use of alcohol and cannabis.
+BC’s mandatory certification for liquor licensees, Serving It Right, has been updated to train licensees and staff on the safe service of alcohol in relation to legalized recreational cannabis.
+While Serving It Right already speaks to drug consumption, legalization requires licensees to pay more attention on the co-use of alcohol and cannabis.

 go2HR will continue to provide updates regarding the impact of the legalization of recreational cannabis – and the potential legal liability for licensees – as we move forward.